Bekalah/tesseract-bridge/README_RENDERER.md

 }
 ```

 Edit the file to customize colors, or delete it to exercise the fallback notice.

-When launched via `file://`, browsers often block local fetches; the renderer therefore skips the request and displays the inline
-notice while using the defaults.
-To preview custom palettes, either adjust the defaults inside `index.html` or launch a local
-server temporarily and open the same files there.
+The module import gracefully fails when the file is missing and records the fallback inside the canvas notices.

+## Manifest-driven cards
+- Repo cards derive from `registry/notes/bridge_manifest.json`.
+Update that manifest to change roles, status indicators, bridge focus, or notes.
+- Card titles use slug-friendly capitalization with optional overrides defined in `index.html`.
+Extend the override map if a repo needs a specific display name.
+- Link buttons use slug-based Netlify and GitHub URLs; adjust them in the script if a realm uses a different endpoint.

 ## ND-safe choices
-- No animation or autoplay; only optional local manifest fetches.
+- No animation or autoplay; only local JSON module reads.
 - Calm contrast, layered order, and generous spacing for readability.
 - Layer hierarchy (Vesica → Tree → Fibonacci → Helix) keeps geometry multi-layered rather than flattened.
 - Geometry counts align with numerology constants `3, 7, 9, 11, 22, 33, 99, 144` to honor the cosmology brief.